dropofwill/nlp-predicting-turn-types/README.md

 When we used the default cross validation scheme, which randomly mixes the data across documents, performance approached a 100% on the Q/A task and 87% on the E/M task.
 However, when we implemented the leave one out cross-validation technique, out results came back to earth, with 73% on the Q/A task and 66% on the E/M task.

 This tells us that the bag of words features weren't generalizing well enough (as expected) across domains (the various images).
 So we had to find some less content specific features.

+At the end of the file 5 the subject begins their answer by repeating the question, so our algorithm mistakingly reports that as a question.